fedoranimus/todoist-api/source/includes/_webhooks.md

 # Webhooks

 The Todoist Webhooks API allows applications to receive real-time notification (in the form of HTTP POST payload) on the subscribed user events.
-Notice that once you have webhook setup, you will start receiving webhook events from __all your app users__ immediately.
+Notice that once you have a webhook setup, you will start receiving webhook events from __all your app users__ immediately.

 ### Important Considerations